 Criminal Justice Reform

 As with most societal problems, we should start with prevention whenever possible.
 The best deterrents to criminal activity are educational opportunities and job opportunities.
 Beyond that, our current punitive system is too expensive and it is failing our families.
 We need real alternatives to incarceration.
 I support eliminating cash bail statewide (Assembly Bill A08820).
 Cash bail puts those accused of nonviolent offenses and folks unable to pay bail behind bars unnecessarily.
-It can cost them their jobs and hurt their families, all at huge cost to taxpayers.
+It can cost them their jobs and hurt their families, all at a huge cost to taxpayers.
 I also support more treatment facilities for those struggling with addiction.
 Drug addiction should be treated as a healthcare problem, not a criminal problem.

 Our lakes are the heart of our district.
 Rising temperatures, increased flooding, and continued fertilizer runoff are creating more toxic algae blooms each year, killing fish, poisoning drinking water supplies, and threatening recreational activities.
-Tourism drives many of our small communities.
-Without healthy lakes and waterways our local economies will suffer.
+Tourism and agriculture sustain many of our small communities.
+Without healthy lakes and waterways, our local economies will suffer.